How to Clean up Your Garden in the Fall

 Fall clean-up is essential to preserve the look and health of your garden.
 It prevents damage in the winter and helps plants thrive once spring arrives.
-Here’s what you need to know about how to clean up your yard in fall.
+Here’s what you need to know about how to clean up your yard in the fall.

 Tools and Supplies